 When is a Ferrari not a Ferrari?
-When it is a 'Dino'.
+When it is a Dino!
 How so?
 Well, what defines a Ferrari?
-Why, the prancing horse logo, of course!
+Why, the prancing horse logo, of course.
 But the 246 only ever wore Dino GT insignia.
 The firm's founder, Enzo Ferrari, wanted this car to be a 'marque' all its own.
 There was a good - and moving - reason for that.
-He had prematurely lost his son Alfredino - so the 'Dino' was a father's tribute.
-Enzo, though, would have been the first to concede that the car was a Ferrari in all but name.
+He had prematurely lost his son Alfredino - so the car was a father's tribute.
+Even Enzo, though, may have conceded that the 'Dino' was a Ferrari in all but name.

-In one regard, at least, the Dino was unaffected by all these mechanical shenanigans.
-Beauty on wheels, its Pininfarina and Bertone styling was visible in every perfect curve.
-It goes without saying that no car could ever make up for losing a son!
-However, it is to be hoped that the Ferrari Dino was at least a small source of solace for the great man.
+Stylistically, the Dino was unaffected by the mechanical shenanigans.
+Beauty on wheels, its Pininfarina/Bertone styling was visible in every perfect curve.
+Of course, no car was ever going to make up for losing a son.
+It is to be hoped, however, that the Ferrari Dino was some small source of solace for the great man.